MtHorebSocialMedia/mhlc-web/README.md

 ### UI
 - Pull in images content
+- centering for content page images
 - Make pictures more responsive
 - Make Dialogs more responsive
 - Assets for news
+- New filters
+- social media links
 - Add a newsletter signup form
 - Add donate online forms
 - Add mock content for everything